Finite support of tensor products: Higher cohomology of tensor products

 In the same vein, $\ell(\HH^{i+1}_{\fm}(\Syz_1(M)\otimes_RN))\leq\ell(\HH^{i+2}_{\fm}(\Syz_1(M)\otimes_RN))+\beta_{1}(M)\h^{i+1}(N).$ Therefore, Repeating this, $ \h^i(M\otimes_RN) \leq\ell(\HH^{i+\ell}_{\fm}(\Syz_{\ell}(M)\otimes_RN))+\sum_{j=0}^{\ell-1}\beta_j(M)\h^{j+i}(N).$ We put $\ell:=\pd (M)-i$ to see as claimed. \end{proof}

 \begin{remark}The same proof shows that: Let $R$ be equi-dimensional and generalized Cohen-Macaulay local ring and $N$ be locally free and of constant rank.
-If $\pd(M)<\depth(R)$, then $\h^i(M\otimes_RN)\leq \sum_{j=0}^{\pd(M)}\beta_j(M)\h^{j+i}(N)$ for all $i< \depth(R)-\pd(M).$\end{remark}
+If $\pd(M)<\depth(R)$, then for all $i< \depth(R)-\pd(M).$\end{remark}

 Having Fact \ref{hw} in mind, it may be nice to determine the case for which $\depth(M)+\depth(N)$ is minimum.
 Recall that $M$ is called $p$-\textit{spherical} if $\pd(M) = p$ and $\Ext^i_R(M,R) = 0$ for $i\neq0$ and $i \neq p$.
-In fact, the following observations extend two results of Auslander from regular rings to hyper-surfaces.
+In fact, the following two observations extend some results of Auslander from regular rings to hypersurface rings.

 \begin{observation} Let $(R,\fm)$ be such that its completion is a quotient of equicharacteristic regular local ring by a nonzero element and $M$ be torsion-free of constant rank, of projective dimension $p\in \mathbb{N}$ and locally free.
 The following are equivalent: \begin{enumerate} \item[i)] $\depth(M)+\depth(M^\ast)= \dim R+1$, \item[ii)]$M\otimes_RM^*$ is torsion-free, \item[iii)] $M$ is $p$-spherical. \end{enumerate} \end{observation}